Command-line interface: Other command-line interfaces

 Another command-line interface allows a shell program to launch helper programs, either to launch documents or start a program.
 The command is processed internally by the shell, and then passed on to another program to launch the document.
-The graphical interface of Windows and OS/2 rely heavily on command lines passed through to other programs – console or graphical, which then usually process the command line without presenting a user-console.
+The graphical interface of Windows and OS/2 relies heavily on command lines passed through to other programs – console or graphical, which then usually process the command line without presenting a user console.

-Programs like the OS/2 E editor and some other IBM editors, can process command lines normally meant for the shell, the output being placed directly in the document window.
+Programs like the OS/2 E editor and some other IBM editors can process command lines normally meant for the shell, the output being placed directly in the document window.

 A web browser's URL input field can be used as a command line.
 It can be used to launch web apps, access browser configuration, as well as perform a search.
 Google, which has been called "the command line of the internet" will perform a domain-specific search when it detects search parameters in a known format.
 This functionality is present whether the search is triggered from a browser field or on Google's website.

-There are JavaScript libraries that allow to write command line applications in browser as standalone Web apps or as part of bigger application.
+There are JavaScript libraries that help developers write command-line applications for the browser as standalone Web apps or as part of bigger applications.
 An example of such a website is the CLI interface to DuckDuckGo.
 There are also web-based SSH applications that allow access to a server’s command-line interface from a browser.

-Many PC video games feature a command line interface often referred to as a console.
+Many PC video games feature a command-line interface often referred to as a console.
 It is typically used by the game developers during development and by mod developers for debugging purposes as well as for cheating or skipping parts of the game.